 PPF & Home Credit

 In 2005, Jiří Šmejc and Petr Kellner concluded an agreement on the sale of TV NOVA to an American company CME for approximately one billion USD and then unified all of their assets.
 Jiří Šmejc thus became a co-owner of PPF Group, in which he held a 5% stake.
 Later that year, he moved to Moscow, where he took charge of the Russian branch of Home Credit Group and subsequently of all of PPF Group activities in the Russian Federation.
 In the following years, Jiří Šmejc transformed Home Credit and Finance Bank, originally focused solely on consumer loans at points of sale, into one of the largest retail banks in Russia.
 During his tenure, PPF Group also became the largest private foreign investor Russia, having acquired shares in Nomos Bank, the mining company Polymetal, the insurance company Ingosstrakh, and one of the largest retail chains of consumer electronics in Europe - Eldorado.
 Jiří Šmejc not only directed the acquisition transaction of most of these companies but was also actively involved in their strategic management.
 In 2012, Jiří Šmejc and Petr Kellner agreed on the division of their joint property.
 By mutual agreement, however, Jiří Šmejc remained in charge of Home Credit while, at the same time, increasing his ownership stake there.
+In 2018, he transitioned to the role of Executive Chairman of Home Credit Group with responsibility for its strategic development.

 In addition to activities associated with EMMA Group, Jiří Šmejc also founded and owns the Velaa private island hotel resort in the Maldives.
 Velaa is considered one of the most beautiful tropical resorts in the world.
 In addition, Jiří Šmejc is also very actively involved in the Sirius foundation, which strives to help children who have been less fortunate.
 Jiří Šmejc is not only financing this foundation, which is primarily about systemic change rather than one-time assistance, but also personally runs it as the Chairman of the Board.